GoogleCloudPlatform/gke-rolling-updates-demo/blue-green-upgrade/README.md

     gcloud container operations describe <OPERATION_ID> \
       --region <GCLOUD_REGION>
     ```
+    ** Cloud console monitoring:** You can monitor the progress of cluster upgrades
+    using GCP console under Kubernetes Engine, select your cluster and monitor
+    the process/progress in %.

 *   **Default node pool cordon:** After the control plane is upgraded, you can
     verify that the default node pool has been cordoned:
     ```console